As part of assessing the best energy sources for the future, we are looking at the pros and cons of these different energy sources.

 Coal Energy Cons

-- Although Coal Is Cheap, It Has Been Heavily Subsidised and Protected – coal, natural gas and oil have been more heavily subsidised and protected in most countries compared to renewable and cleaner or less destructive forms of energy.
+- Although Coal Is Cheap, It Has Been Heavily Subsidised and Protected In Some Countries – coal, natural gas and oil have been more heavily subsidised and protected in most countries compared to renewable and cleaner or less destructive forms of energy.
 This places an asterisk over the price of coal

-- Not A Green/Clean Form Of Energy – carbon dioxide greenhouse gas is emitted when coal is combusted for fuel.
+- Emits Greenhouse Gases – carbon dioxide greenhouse gas is emitted when coal is combusted for fuel.
 Additional emissions are released through the mining and delivery processes.
-Coal definitely DOES NOT line up with the global goal to minimise climate change and global warming.
+These emissions do not line up with the global goal to minimise climate change and global warming.
+Overall, the burning coal produces over 14 billion tonnes of carbon dioxide each year (world-nuclear.org)

-- Not Renewable – supplies are finite and will eventually run out, at which point we have to consider other forms of energy.
+- Not Renewable/Has Finite Supplies – supplies are finite and will eventually run out, at which point we have to consider other forms of energy.

 - Coal Mining Can Also Be Harmful In Other Ways – Byproducts of coal mining including arsenic, sulfur dioxide, selenium, and mercury.
 Miners who inhale coal dust can develop a condition that is called Black Lung Disease, which can make it difficult for the person to breath and reduce their overall quality of life.
 In total, several million tons of unusable waste are produced annually because of coal energy and that stuff needs to go somewhere.